BACK TO RESOURCES

 Step 4: Arbitrator Review and Selection

 A certified IDR entity reviews both parties’ submissions and selects one of the two final payment offers.
-These are the claims arbitrators are allowed to consider under IDR:
+The certified IDR entity must consider:

 There are instances where the arbitrators can’t consider the claim.
 Instances of these claims include:

-- Public payer rates, such as Medicare or Medicaid
+• Public payor rates, such as Medicare or Medicaid

 These guardrails ensure that IDR decisions follow standardized criteria rather than being subject to open-ended negotiation.